Let’s get started with creating our first form using the powerful Kali Forms plugin.

 Kali Forms Pro

-If these do not meet your needs, you can also opt to start building the form from scratch.
+If these do not meet your needs, you can also opt to start building the form from scratch using the Blank form option.

 The general form settings are: